Planck 2013 results. I. Overview of products and scientific results: Astrophysical products

 \subsubsection{Main catalogue}

-The \Planck\ Catalogue of Compact Sources (PCCS, \citet{planck2013-p05}) is a list of compact sources detected by \Planck\ over the entire sky, and which therefore contains both Galactic and extragalactic objects.
-No polarization information is provided for the sources at this time.
-The PCCS differs from the ERCSC in its extraction philosophy: more effort has been made on the completeness of the catalogue, without reducing notably the reliability of the detected sources, whereas the ERCSC was built in the spirit of releasing a reliable catalog suitable for quick follow-up (in particular with the short-lived {\it Herschel} telescope).
-The greater amount of data, different selection process and the improvements in the calibration and mapmaking processing (references) help the PCCS to improve the performance (in depth and numbers) with respect to the previous ERCSC.
+The PCCS contains sources detected over the entire sky, including both Galactic and extragalactic objects.
+The PCCS differs from the ERCSC in its extraction philosophy: whereas the ERCSC emphasized high reliability suitable for follow-up especially with the short-lived {\it Herschel} telescope, the PCCS emphasizes completeness.
+Additional data, different selection processes, and improvements in calibration and mapmaking (Sects.~\ref{sec:GainCal} and \ref{sec:mapmaking}) result in greater depth and more sources compared to the ERCSC.

-The sources were extracted from the 2013 \Planck\ frequency maps (Sect.~\ref{sec:FreqMaps}), which include data acquired over more than two sky coverages.
-This implies that the flux densities of most of the sources are an average of three or more different observations over a period of 15.5 months.
-The Mexican Hat Wavelet algorithm \citep{2006MNRAS.370.2047L} has been selected as the baseline method for the production of the PCCS.
-However, one additional methods, MTXF \citep{2006MNRAS.369.1603G} was implemented in order to support the validation and characterization of the PCCS.
+Sources were extracted from the 2013 frequency maps (Sect.~\ref{sec:FreqMaps}) using a Mexican Hat Wavelet algorithm \citep{2006MNRAS.370.2047L, 2006MNRAS.369.1603G}.
+The MTXF algorithm \citep{herranz2008, herranz2009} was used for validation and characterization.

-The source selection for the PCCS is made on the basis of Signal-to-Noise Ratio (SNR).
-However, the properties of the background in the \Planck\ maps vary substantially depending on frequency and part of the sky.
+Most sources were observed at least three times during the 15.5\,month observing period.
+The source selection for the PCCS is made on the basis of SNR.
+However, the properties of the background in the maps vary substantially depending on frequency and part of the sky.
 Up to 217\,GHz, the CMB is the dominant source of confusion at high Galactic latitudes.
-At high frequencies, confusion from Galactic foregrounds dominates the noise budget at low Galactic latitudes, and the cosmic infrared background at high Galactic latitudes.
-The SNR has therefore been adapted for each particular case.
-More specifically, we use two detection thresholds at frequencies above 353\,GHz: one in the brightest 52\,\% of the sky (a proxy for the Galactic sky, called Galactic zone), and a different one in the cleanest 48\,\% of the sky (a proxy for the extragalactic sky, called extragalactic zone).
+At higher frequencies, confusion from Galactic foregrounds dominates the noise at low Galactic latitudes, while fluctuations in the cosmic infrared background dominate at high Galactic latitudes.
+The SNR has therefore been adapted to the different frequencies.
+Specifically, we use two detection thresholds at frequencies above 353\,GHz, one in the brightest 52\,\% of the sky (called the ``Galactic zone''), and a different one in the cleanest 48\,\% of the sky (called the ``extragalactic zone'').
 This strategy ensures interesting depth and good reliability in the extragalactic zone, but also high reliability in the Galactic zone.
-The actual thresholds used are listed in Table \ref{tab:pccs}.
+The actual thresholds are listed in Table \ref{tab:pccs}.